 The Underwater videography training program offers keen SCUBA divers the opportunity to document the wonders of the underwater world.
 Our one month program allows students the time, resources and expert guidance required to master the art of underwater videography to a professional standard

-Acquire the knowledge and practical skills required to master the art of underwater videography while exploring the incredible diversity of the stunning coral reefs of the warm Indian Ocean.
-The course uses dSLR cameras in Sea&Sea housings; Panasonic video cameras and GoPros together with exceptional LED lighting and accessories.
+In the Underwater Videography training program, you will acquire the knowledge and practical skills required to master the art of underwater videography while exploring the incredible diversity of the stunning coral reefs of the warm Indian Ocean.
+The Underwater videography program uses dSLR cameras in Sea&Sea housings; Panasonic video cameras and GoPros together with exceptional LED lighting and accessories.

 Developed by National Geo and BBC talent Ryan Johnson and underwater camerawoman Fiona Ayerst, this course will empower students to see and explore the underwater realm in a totally new and intimate manner.

 Apart from learning solid skills, you will also focus on becoming part of the marine world; using specialised breathing techniques and capitalising on the natural curiosity of the marine inhabitants.
 Fiona’s team will teach you how to capture the perfectly structured and composed film.

 Africa Media is offering a ‘Flexi-booking’ special during the challenges of Covid-19.
 When booking with Flexi-booking, you are able to secure your spot at a $250 discount and only choose which month you will attend when you are comfortable you can travel safely and securely.

 View all the underwater videos and stories from our alumni on the underwater videography program – VIEW VIDEOS HERE

 The underwater videography program is structured around a 20 dive SCUBA and SNORKEL package. the full syllabus can be viewed here – VIEW PROGRAM SYLLABUS

 We have answered some of the most common questions that students have, here on the program’s FAQ page.
 VIEW FAQ PAGE